Definition and Examples of an Annual Exclusion Gift

 - Your spouse gives you a bottle of rare wine worth $50,000 in December.

-You have made total gifts of $62,000 in 2014, but fortunately for you all of them qualify as either annual exclusion gifts or the unlimited marital deduction: A total of $10,000 to Bob qualifies for the annual exclusion, a total of $2,000 to Susie qualifies for the annual exclusion, and a total of $50,000 to your spouse qualifies for the unlimited marital deduction.
+You have made total gifts of $62,000 in 2022, but fortunately for you, all of them qualify as annual exclusion gifts or are not taxable per the unlimited marital deduction: The $10,000 to Bob qualifies for the annual exclusion, a total of $2,000 to Susie qualifies for the annual exclusion, and a total of $50,000 to your spouse qualifies according to the unlimited marital deduction.

-If the gifts to Betty came from a joint account titled in the names of you and your spouse, then since each of you can give Betty $14,000 the gifts won't be taxable.
+If the gifts to Betty came from a joint account titled in your and your spouse's names, the gifts are not taxable, because each of you can give Betty $16,000.

 If the gifts to Betty came from an account in your spouse's name, you and your spouse would have to decide whether you want to split Betty's gift.
 The total $20,000 will qualify as an annual exclusion gift, but you and your spouse must report the split gift to the IRS using Form 709.

 If you do not agree to split the exemption on Betty's gift with your spouse, your spouse will need to report a $4,000 taxable gift to the IRS using Form 709.